ccampos/recipe/README.md

 Trying to figure out how to display ingredients and steps.

-Is the best way to display ingredients dynamically, how to format them for iphone by aisle order?
+Format ingredients by aisle by default?